Cigna Medicare Part D Review

-Cigna-HealthSpring sells Part D prescription drug plans in all 50 states and Washington, DC, with 32,000 pharmacies in its preferred network.1 Coverage like this helps set Cigna apart from the competition, as not all companies offer all (or any) of their Part D options in every state.
-Cigna’s plans cover 3,000 medications and many drugs commonly taken by Medicare enrollees.2
+Cigna-HealthSpring sells Part D prescription drug plans in all 50 states and Washington, DC, with more than 30,000 pharmacies in its preferred network.1, 2 Coverage like this helps set Cigna apart from the competition, as not all companies offer all (or any) of their Part D options in every state.
+Cigna’s plans cover 3,000 medications and many drugs commonly taken by Medicare enrollees.3

 Who might want a Cigna Part D plan?

-- People who take generic medications: Cigna provides great coverage for generics in all three plans, with just $1 or $4 copays on Tier 1 and $3 or $10 copays on Tier 2.
+- People who take generic medications: Cigna provides great coverage for generics in all three plans, with $0 to $4 copays on Tier 1 and $2 to $10 copays on Tier 2.

 - People who want options: With three options to choose from nationwide, Cigna’s plans provide options to suit people who have varying drug needs.

-- Customers with limited mobility: Cigna’s preferred mail-order pharmacies cost the same as its preferred retail pharmacies, which is convenient for those who can’t get around easily.
+- Customers with limited mobility: Cigna’s medications from preferred mail-order pharmacies may cost even less than preferred retail pharmacies, which is convenient for those who can’t get around easily.

 Cigna Part D prescription drug plans

 Cigna offers three prescription drug plans nationwide with three levels of coverage—basic, moderate, and high.
-Regardless of location, each plan has consistent deductibles, copayments, and coinsurance nationwide—besides Tier 4 (see table).
+Regardless of location, each plan has consistent deductibles, copayments, and coinsurance nationwide—besides Tier 3 and 4 (see table).

-Cigna has a large preferred network of 32,000 pharmacies accessible from all three of its Part D plans.3 Preferred pharmacies, which generally provide cheaper medications, include big names like Walgreens, Walmart, Kroger, and Safeway.
+Cigna has a large preferred network of 30,000+ pharmacies accessible from all three of its Part D plans.
+Preferred pharmacies, which generally provide cheaper medications, include big names like Walgreens, Walmart, Kroger, and Safeway.

 Note: preferred pharmacies vary by state.
-See Cigna’s full pharmacy network for 2019.
+See Cigna’s full pharmacy network for the most updated information.

 Input your drugs into Cigna’s drug formulary to find out which tiers they fall into.